yoga16019/ABeam-FinalProject/README.md

 # ABeam-FinalProject
 This repository contains important files of Group B in ABeam Business Analytic Course Final Project.
-In this final project, we analyzed the root cause of slow profit growth and provided a solution using a decision tree model.
+In this final project, we analyzed the root cause of slow profit growth and provided solutions using a decision tree model.

 Group B consist of
 - Ibnu Sulaiman